amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/ActionBatches.md

 * executes all actions atomically (all or nothing, no partial success), and
 * supports synchronous or asynchronous processing.

 Action batches are ideal for applying changes across multiple devices or networks.
 They ensure consistent configuration by processing the entire batch as a single unit—either all changes apply or none do.
-This mechanism also helps reduce API rate-limit concerns.
-For example, with a single POST operation, you can add a switch to a network, configure all 48 ports, and set the switch’s management interface.
+This mechanism helps you avoid exceeding the API rate limit.
+For example, with a single POST operation, you can add a switch to a network, configure all 48 ports, and set the switch’s management interface at the same time.

 ## Synchronous and asynchronous execution modes
 Action batches can run in either **synchronous** or **asynchronous** mode, depending on the number of actions and the desired execution behavior.